mccannyoung/jekyll-now/_posts/badfilename.md

 Now what would you guess this would return?
 Obviously "done" will be the first thing returned, what will be the second?
 Would it be "1" or "4"?

-Defer works as by putting at the return on a stack, it's a FILO stack though, so 4 is the correct answer.
+Defer works as by putting at the return on a stack, it's a FILO (first-in last-out) stack though (think of push and pop examples from ), so 4 is the correct answer.